-- 1. From the SmartTime Maximum/Minimum Delay Analysis View window, choose Tools> Options.
-The SmartTime Options dialog box has three categories: General, Analysis and Advanced. - 2.
-In the General category, select the settings for the operating conditions.
-SmartTime performs maximum or minimum delay analysis based on the Best, Typical, or Worst case. - 3.
-Check or uncheck whether you want SmartTime to use inter-clock domains in calculations for timing analysis. - 4.
-Click Restore Defaults only if you want the settings in the General pane to revert to their default settings. - 5.
-Click Analysis to display the options you can modify in the Analysis view. - 6.
-Enter a number greater than 1 to specify the maximum number of paths to include in a path set during timing analysis.

-- 7. Check or uncheck whether to filter the paths by slack value.
+- From the SmartTime Tools menu, choose Options. - 2.
+In the SmartTime Options dialog box, select the settings for the operating conditions.
+SmartTime performs maximum or minimum delay analysis based on the Best, Typical, or Worst case. - Check or uncheck whether you want SmartTime to use inter-clock domains in calculations for timing analysis. - Click Restore Defaults only if you want the settings in the General pane to revert to their default settings. - 5.
+Click Analysis View to display the options you can modify in the Analysis view. - 6.
+Enter a number greater than 1 to specify the maximum number of paths to include in a path set during timing analysis. - Check or uncheck whether to filter the paths by slack value.
 If you check this box, you must then specify the slack range between minimum slack and maximum slack. - 8.
-Check or uncheck whether to include clock network details. - 9.
-Enter a number greater than 1 to specify the number of parallel paths in the expanded path. - 10.
-Click Restore Defaults only if you want the settings in the Analysis View pane to revert to their default settings. - 11.
-Click Advanced to display advanced options. - 12.
-Check or uncheck whether to use loopback in bidirectional buffers (bibufs) and/or break paths at asynchronous pins.
-Check or uncheck whether to disable non-unate arcs in the clock path.
-If using Scenarios, pick the appropriate scenario for timing analysis and timing driven place- and- route. - Click Restore Defaults only if you want the settings in the Advanced pane to revert to their default settings. - 14.
+Check or uncheck whether to include sets of asynchronous pins. - Click Restore Defaults only if you want the settings in the Analysis View pane to revert to their default settings. - Check or uncheck whether to use loopback in bidirectional buffers (bibufs) and/or break paths at asynchronous pins. - Click Restore Defaults only if you want the settings in the Advanced pane to revert to their default settings. - 12.
 Click OK.